|Tyranny of the Stars, by Robert Brookes|

 "Pulleys," he explains, pointing behind the young woman to a series of ropes coming up through an opening in the midship, twisting over rows of pulleys and extending down at an angled line towards the aftcastle.
 Aribessa's eyes follow the line of the ropes to their terminus, rising up on booted toes as if the extra inch or two of height would allow her to see exactly where they end up.
 Her stare flicked side-long to the deckhand wordlessly begs for the answer.

-Exhaling a sighed laugh, the deckhand slides the coil of rope off of his shoulder and onto the deck with a thud, then extends a gloved hand.
+Exhaling a laugh mixed with a sigh, the deckhand slides the coil of rope off of his shoulder and onto the deck with a thud, then extends a gloved hand.
 "Patris," he introduces, and at first Aribessa only stares down at the hand as if uncertain exactly what to do with it.
 One awkward moment later his hand is gripped with a firm, if tentative, shake.

 "Aribessa," comes awkwardly after the handshake.
-Though the raise of her brows implies that she's still waiting for her answer, and that it's a pressing matter—at least to her.
+Though the raise of her brows implies that she's still waiting for her answer, and that it's a pressing matter—from her perspective.

 Grimacing awkwardly, Patris nods towards the aftcastle and turns to walk that way.
 Aribessa catches up with a few hustling steps shortly thereafter.
 "The pulleys are all connected to the levers at the helm," Patris explains, "where the Captain—"